WeChat: WeChat Channels

-By June 2021, WeChat Channels had accumulated over 200 million users.
+By June 2021, WeChat Channels had accumulated over 200 million users, and WeChat Channels have 500 million DAU (Daily Active Users), growing at 79% year-on -year.
 More than 27 million people had used the platform to watch Irish boy band Westlife's online concert in 2021, and 15 million users also viewed the Shenzhou 12 spaceflight launch using the app service.

 Easy Mode

 In September 2021, WeChat introduced a brand-new feature on its platform called Easy Mode.
 It was mainly designed for elderly people with higher readability by providing a larger font size, sharper colours, and bigger buttons.
 Another feature provided in this update was the ability to listen to text messages.
 Easy Mode was released in version 8.0.14 for both iOS and Android.

+Guardian Mode

+Guardian Mode is a function in WeChat for protecting users under 14 years old.
+It was introduced to promote safety and provide security environment for WeChat users.
+After operating the Guardian Mode, the functions of "people nearby", "games", "search" will not be accessible in the interface.
+The channels function in WeChat, a video mini program, would only show contents suitable for adolescents.
+Additionally, WeChat users who turn on the Guardian Mode are only able to add friends through QR codes and group chats.
+Moreover, WeChat users would only be able to view 10 latest Moments posts and would not be able to view the 10 latest Moments posts of non-friend users under the privacy setting of Guardian Mode.

 Others

-In 2015, WeChat offered a heat map feature that showed crowd density.
-Quartz columnist Josh Horwitz alleged the feature is being used by the Chinese government to track irregular assemblies of people to determine unlawful assembly.

 In January 2016, Tencent launched WeChat Out, a VOIP service allowing users to call mobile phones and landlines around the world.
 The feature allowed purchasing credit within the app using a credit card.
 WeChat Out was originally only available in the United States, India, and Hong Kong, but later coverage was expanded to Thailand, Macau, Laos, and Italy.

 In March 2017, Tencent released WeChat Index.
 By inserting a search term in the WeChat Index page, users could check the popularity of this term in the past 7, 30, or 90 days.
 The data was mined from data in official WeChat accounts and metrics such as social sharing, likes and reads were used in the evaluation.

 In May 2017, Tencent started news feed and search functions for its WeChat app.
 The Financial Times reported this was a "direct challenge to Chinese search engine Baidu".

-WeChat allowed people to add friends by a variety of methods, including searching by username or phone number, adding from phone or email contacts, playing a "message in a bottle" game, or viewing nearby people who are also using the same service.
-In 2015 WeChat added a "friend radar" function.